 Product Description

 Denali Safe NET (DEN-S-NET-E) is a Functional Safety certified mid-power, highly integrated, low profile, digital servo drive intended to be plugged or soldered to an application-specific daughter board.
 The drive includes advanced Functional Safety features, like FSoE (Safety over EtherCAT) communication, Safe Stop and Safe Input as well as best-in-class energy efficiency thanks to its state-of-the-art power stage.
-The product is based on EtherCAT communication and can be easily configured with the Novanta Drives's free software MotionLab 3.
+The product is based on EtherCAT communication and can be easily configured with the Novanta Drives's free software MotionLab 3 (versions 1.10.0 or above).

 Main features: